-This report presents adoption statistics provided by the state and territory community services departments for the period 1 July 2002 to 30 June 2003.
+This report presents adoption statistics provided by state and territory community services departments for the period 1 July 2003 to 30 June 2004.
 The report covers all finalised adoptions, including information on adopted children, adoptive families and birth mothers.
-It also provides data on the number of requests for information and the number of contact and information vetoes lodged by parties to an adoption.
+It provides data on the number of requests for information and the number of contact and information vetoes lodged by parties to an adoption.
+Important trends in the number of adoptions occurring in Australia over the last 30 years are also a key feature of the report.